 FIND A BARBER SCHOOL IN YOUR AREA TODAY!

 I earned my Master Barbers License in 2001 through an apprenticeship program.
 I do not in any way want to discredit any institutions in the Barber and Cosmetology Industry.
 What I am going to be talking about is Apprenticeship versus attending a barber college.

-In school you will definitely get the formal and professional approach to the hair care industry.
+In school, you will definitely get a formal and professional approach to the hair care industry.
 There will be an instructor who is getting paid a salary to teach you theory in a classroom environment.
-Courses can take anywhere from 9 months(full time) to 4 years (part time).
+Courses can take anywhere from 9 months(full time) to 4 years (part-time).
 School environments are great.
 They are very organized and can be exciting at times.

 The question is “WHY” do you go to school?